-Gardening, for seniors, includes many health benefits.
-Beyond adding more homegrown, often organic foods to your diet, gardening includes Vitamin D exposure, fresh air, and general well-being associated with an active lifestyle.
+Additionally, gardening for seniors includes many health benefits.
+Beyond adding more homegrown, often organic foods to your diet, gardening includes Vitamin D exposure, mental stimulation, light exercise to moderately intense exercise, fresh air, a boost to the immune system, an opportunity to learn new skills, and general well-being associated with an active lifestyle.

 By 2040 an estimated 26% of the US population is predicted to have arthritis of some form.
 For many though, they don’t have to wait till 2040 to experience such symptoms.
 They’re already experiencing them now!